wpark/MoodTracker/README.md

   b = blue, g = green, r = red, c = cyan, m = magenta, y = yellow, k = black, nc = default

-  The default color is set to be Maic mint, #AAF0D1.
+  The default color is set to be Magic mint (#AAF0D1).

 * On the graph that shows the trend of your moods, you'll see an icon on the bottom left which you can click to save the graph on your computer.